stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

 curl -X GET http://localhost:8888/users/1 -H 'Authorization: Bearer cUXqbTn0DIogyzq80jl2FHmCBa8BvIAy'
 ```

 For this command, there is no CURL output.
-To validate the record is deleted, use the PgAdmin tool.
+To validate the record is deleted, try fetching it again with `GET /users/1`.

 ### Get a Auth Toke for a User (POST /auth/token)